Landfall: A Channel Story

 Landfall: A Channel Story is a novel by Nevil Shute.
 It was first published in England in 1940 by Heinemann.

-The story is set during the opening months of the Second World War and it concerns a young pilot, Roderick 'Jerry' Chambers, who is part of an air patrol unit guarding the southern coast of England – around Portsmouth.
-One day, Chambers sees a submarine and, believing it to be German, attacks with his weaponry and bombs.
+The story is set during the opening months of the Second World War and concerns a young pilot, Roderick 'Jerry' Chambers, who is part of an air-patrol unit guarding the southern coast of England – around Portsmouth.
+One day Chambers sees a submarine and, believing it to be German, attacks with his weaponry and bombs.
 The submarine is sunk.

-Arriving back at base, he learns that indications are that the sunken submarine was a British submarine, not a German one as he had thought.
+Arriving back at base, he learns that indications are that the sunken submarine was a British submarine, not German as he had thought.
 Chambers escapes discipline but is censured and posted far away to the north of England.

-Meanwhile, his love interest, Mona Stevens (a local barmaid), pieces together various eyewitness accounts that lead her to believe that the submarine that Chambers had sunk was, like he had thought, a German vessel – it having previously attacked and sunk the British sub that went missing that day.
+Meanwhile, his love interest, Mona Stevens (a local barmaid), pieces together various eyewitness accounts that lead her to believe that the submarine that Chambers had sunk was, as he had thought, a German vessel – it having previously attacked and sunk the British sub that went missing that day.

-Meanwhile, Chambers is offered a chance to redeem himself in a dangerous mission to test a new marine attack system.
+Meanwhile Chambers is offered a chance to redeem himself in a dangerous mission to test a new marine attack system.
 His plane explodes in mid-air but he survives and assists the inventor in his work.
 Healing from the explosion, Chambers and Mona, now his wife, set off to a new life in Canada where he has been transferred to a posting as an instructor.